pulse-framework/pulse/docs/v3/resources/ideas.md

     // routes accept parameters, body and query data neatly in an object format const subscription = this.routes.subscribe({ params: { channelId: this.collection.current.id }, query: { limit: 30 } });

+    // action exists within a try/catch, so you can throw an error code, triggering onCatch if (!subscription.active) throw 'subscription_not_active';

     // update the data again with correct server data, no need to batch since the only point of failure is above this.collection.update(channelId, { subscription })